-3.12.4.
+- 3.12.5.
 New employees attend the Council's corporate induction programme, in addition to which directorate and role specific training is provided where needed.
-Information on staff training, development programmes and courses available are regularly publicised on the Council's intranet website, IC Bulletin and News Roundup, which includes an induction training course for all new Islington staff and Managers.
-There is compulsory training for staff on key issues such as equality, data security and health and safety.

-3.13.
-Reviewing the effectiveness of the framework for identifying and managing risks and for performance and demonstrating clear accountability.

-- 3.13.1.
-The Council continues to make efforts to improve the risk maturity of the organisation and move towards a more risk aware culture by embedding risk management into business as usual practices.
-During 2019, a number of targeted risk management training sessions were held to help improve risk management knowledge in key areas (such as Strategy, Resources and People).
-A review of the risk management framework is planned for the coming year to ensure the framework remains fit for purpose and supports the council in the pro-active identification, assessment, control and reporting of risks. - 3.13.2.
-The Council's Principal Risk Report is reviewed and updated annually and presented to the Audit Committee.
-The process is led by the Council's Risk Manager and Head of Internal Audit, in consultation with risk owners, Directorate Managements Teams (DMTs) and the Corporate Management Board (CMB). - 3.13.3.
-The work of Internal Audit, in accordance with their Annual Audit Plans, continues to be directed towards the high-risk areas as identified within the Principal Risk Report and local risk assessments.

-3.14.
-Ensuring effective counter fraud and anti-corruption arrangements are developed and maintained in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014).

-- 3.14.1.
-The Council's Anti-Fraud Strategy incorporates promotes a zero tolerance approach to fraud and incorporates the Council's fraud response plan.
+Information on staff training, development programmes and courses available are regularly publicised on the Council's intranet website, IC Bulletin and News Roundup, which includes an induction training course for all new Islington staff and managers.
+There is compulsory training for staff on key issues such as equality, data protection and cyber security and health and safety. - 3.13.
+Reviewing the effectiveness of the framework for identifying and managing risks and for performance and demonstrating clear accountability - 3.13.1.
+The Council continues to make efforts to improve the risk maturity of the organisation and move towards a more risk aware culture by embedding risk management into business-as-usual practices.
+In 2021/22, work commenced on a revised risk management framework that will further enhance the Council's risk maturity. - 3.13.2.
+While the risk management process is dynamic and forms an integral part of ongoing decision making, the Council's Principal Risk Report is revised annually and presented to the Audit Committee.
+The process is led by the Council's Risk Manager and Head of Internal Audit, in consultation with risk owners, Directorate Managements Teams (DMTs) and the Corporate Management Board (CMB).
+Risk Management updates are also included as applicable on the Audit Committee's agenda. - 3.13.3.
+The work of Internal Audit, in accordance with the annual Audit Plan, continues to be directed towards the high-risk areas as identified within the Principal Risk Report. - 3.14.
+Ensuring effective counter fraud and anti-corruption arrangements are developed and maintained in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014) - 3.14.1.
+The Council's Anti-Fraud Strategy incorporates promotes a zero-tolerance approach to fraud and incorporates the Council's fraud response plan.
 The Council's whistleblowing policy provides a mechanism for suspected fraud to be reported confidentially. - 3.14.2.
-The Head of Internal Audit has overall responsibility for anti-fraud related activity and reports outcomes of whistleblowing investigations biannually to the Audit Committee. - 3.14.3.
-Completed anti-fraud work in 2019-20 produced reports in a number of areas with recommendations to strengthen controls and further mitigate fraud risk.
+The Head of Internal Audit has overall responsibility for anti-fraud related activity and reports outcomes of whistleblowing investigations bi-annually to the Audit Committee. - 3.14.3.
+Where applicable, completed anti-fraud investigations in 2021/22 produced reports with recommendations to strengthen controls and further mitigate the risk of fraud. - 3.14.4.
+The Council continued to participate in the National Fraud Initiative in 2021/22. - 3.15.
+Ensuring an effective scrutiny function is in place

-3.14.4.
-The Council participates in the National Fraud Initiative.
-The Council has also participated in the CIPFA Counter Fraud Hub pilot to explore options for better use of data across London.

-3.15.
-Ensuring an effective scrutiny function is in place.